Junior/Assistant/Associate/Full Specialist - Sneddon Lab

 - Must have (or be in process of obtaining) a bachelor’s degree (or equivalent degree) or four years of research experience to be appointed at the Junior rank.

-- Must have (or be in process of obtaining) a master’s degree or a baccalaureate degree with three or more years of research experience to be appointed at the Assistant rank.
+- Must have (or be in process of obtaining) a master’s degree (or equivalent degree) or a bachelor’s degree with three or more years of research experience to be appointed at the Assistant rank.

 - Must have (or be in process of obtaining) a master’s degree (or equivalent degree) or five to ten years of research experience to be appointed at the Associate rank.